trust-mfn-berlin/animals-as-objects/vault/theme.showing-animals.md

 [^19]: Cf. Schulze-Hagen, Karl. _Die Vogel-WG: Die Heinroths, ihre 1000 Vögel und die Anfänge der Verhaltensforschung_.
 Munich: Knesebeck, 2020.

-[^20]: Examples of institutionalised research into zoo animals can be found in Berlin at the Institute for Zoo and Wildlife Research and in Frankfurt at the Foundation Professorship of Zoo Biology at the Faculty of Biological Sciences at Goethe University.
-The former can trace its origins back to a faculty of the GDR‘s Academy of Sciences and was always located on the premises of Berlin Tierpark; the latter was launched by the Opel Hessian Zoo Foundation in 2014.
+[^20]: Examples of institutionalized research into zoo animals can be found in Berlin at the Institute for Zoo and Wildlife Research and in Frankfurt at the Endowed Professorship of Zoo Biology at the Faculty of Biological Sciences at Goethe University.
+The former can trace its origins back to a faculty of the GDR‘s Academy of Sciences and was always located on the premises of Berlin Tierpark; the latter was launched by the Opel Hessische Zoostiftung in 2014.

 [^21]: Hediger, Heini. _Mensch und Tier im Zoo: Tiergarten-Biologie_.
 Rüschlikon-Zurich/Stuttgart/Vienna: Albert Müller, 1965: 62.

 [^22]: The research plan and correspondence with the GDR Ministry of Culture can be found in: German Federal Archives Berlin-Lichterfelde, DR 1/5700.

 [^23]: Hanson, Elizabeth. _Animal Attractions: Nature on Display in American Zoos_.
-Princeton, N.J: Princeton University Press, 2002: 46; see also Blunt, Wilfrid. _The Ark in the Park: The Zoo in the Nineteenth Century_.
-London: Hamish Hamilton, 1976: 25.
+Princeton, N.J: Princeton University Press, 2002: 46; see also Blunt, 1976: 25.

-[^24]: Penn, Laura, Markus Gusset, and Gerald Dick. _77 Years: The History and Evolution of the World Association of Zoos and Aquariums, 1935-2012_, ed. by World Association of Zoos and Aquariums.
-Gland, Switzerland: World Association of Zoos and Aquariums (WAZA), 2012: 168; see also van Dam, Dick.
+[^24]: Penn, Gusset, Dick.
+2012: 168; see also van Dam, Dick.
 “The Future of Zoological Gardens”. _IUDZG_, Minutes and Proceedings of the 35th Annual Conference Held from 13-18 October 1980 (AZGB, V 5/64).

 [^25]: Nogge, Gunter.
 “Arche Zoo: Vom Tierfang zum Erhaltungszuchtprogramm”.
-In _Berichte aus der Arche_, ed. by Dieter Poley.
+In _Berichte aus der Arche_, Dieter Poley (ed.).
 Stuttgart: Georg Thieme Verlag, 1993: 80.

 [^26]: Meier, Jürg. _Handbuch Zoo: Moderne Tiergartenbiologie_, 1st ed.
-Bern/Stuttgart/Vienna: Haupt Verlag, 2009: 115-120.
+Bern: Haupt Verlag, 2009: 115-120.

 [^27]: Hübner, Stefan. “‘Die afrikanischen Elefanten sind unser Flaggschiff’: Thomas Kauffels erzählt von der Geschichte des Opel-Zoos”. _Hessischer Rundfunk_, 03.02.2021, https://www.hr2.de/podcasts/doppelkopf/die-afrikanischen-elefanten-sind-unser-flaggschiff--thomas-kauffels-erzaehlt-von-der-geschichte-des-opel-zoos,podcast-episode-82032.html (16.08.2021).
-For a definition of flagship species, see Meier, Jürg. _Handbuch Zoo: Moderne Tiergartenbiologie_, 1st ed.
-Bern/Stuttgart/Vienna: Haupt Verlag, 2009: 121.
+For a definition of flagship species, see Meier, 2009: 121.

 [^28]: See for example Sommer, Volker.
 “Ein Etikettenschwindel”. _Aus Politik und Zeitgeschichte_ 71, no. 9 (2021): 35-38; Mullan, Bob, and Garry Marvin. _Zoo Culture_, 2nd ed.
 Urbana, Chicago: University of Illinois Press, 1999; or Sezgin, Hilal. _Artgerecht ist nur die Freiheit: Eine Ethik für Tiere oder warum wir umdenken müssen_.
 Munich: Verlag C.H.
 Beck, 2014.